Files

 Requirements

 The Esri Geodatabase (File Geodb) reader/writer used in the following example requires that a licensed version of ArcGIS be available to the user.
-For more information on required ArcGIS license levels, please see Required ArcGIS License Types for FME Geodatabase Formats.
+For more information on required ArcGIS license levels, please see Comparison of Esri-Based Readers and Writers in FME.

 Video

-The above video covers the theory that is covered in Introduction to Working with Geodatabase Relationship Classes, and the example covered in this article.
+The above video covers the theory presented in Introduction to Working with Geodatabase Relationship Classes and the example covered in this article.

 Attachments and FME

-Because attachments are handled by a relationship class, FME is capable of easily creating this sort of connection.
+Because attachments are handled by a relationship class, FME can easily create this type of connection.
 However, both the relationship class and attachments table must be created in ArcGIS beforehand.
-The key is to read the contents of the file to be attached into an attribute and write that attribute to a DATA field in the attachments table.
+The key is to read the contents of the file to be attached to an attribute and write that attribute to a DATA field in the attachments table.

 An AttributeFileReader transformer or the Data File reader can be used to read the contents of a file into an attribute.
 In the case of the Data File reader, be sure to set the reader parameter “Read Whole File at Once” to Yes.